-I am looking forward to serving you throughout the year, and hope to see all of you in Montréal at the IUGG meeting!
+I am looking forward to serving you throughout the year, and I hope to see you in Ottawa next May!